Michigan Bar Exam Information

 |On-Motion Application Fee:||$1,300|

-The Michigan Bar Exam is scheduled to be administered on the 28th and 29th of July, 2020.
-These dates are subject to change due to the Coronavirus pandemic.
+The Michigan Bar Exam is scheduled to be administered on the 21st and 22nd of February, 2022.
 Individuals planning to take the test should make sure to monitor the Michigan Board of Law Examiners website for the most current information regarding venues and scheduling.